 Other countermeasures

-• Snort in Inline mode: you can put specific DNS rules and block them before they arrive at the DNS server.
-The inline mode will intercept everything which it is good, but as it is in the middle of the path, a unconfigured, not tuned Snort may be slow or memory hungry and that will have side effects.
+- Snort in Inline mode: you can put specific DNS rules and block them before they arrive at the DNS server.
+The inline mode will intercept everything well, but as it is in the middle of the path, an unconfigured, not-tuned Snort may be slow or memory-hungry and that will have side effects.
 If Snort goes down, because it is in inline mode, all network communication will be stalled until it restarts.

 Enjoy!